MahanVeisi8/RL_practices/Cartpole/Boltzmann/README.md

 ## Conclusions 📝

-Summary of key findings from the Boltzmann exploration experiments, highlighting optimal settings for different scenarios and the trade-offs between exploration and exploitation based on the temperature parameter.
+The experiments demonstrate that temperature settings significantly impact the agent's learning dynamics.
+High initial temperatures facilitate extensive exploration but require careful decay to balance exploitation.
+Moderate initial temperatures provide a balanced approach, leading to steady and consistent learning.
+Low initial temperatures promote rapid exploitation but may hinder performance in complex environments.
+Constant temperatures ensure consistent exploration but may not yield optimal results in all scenarios.
+Optimal settings depend on the specific task and desired balance between exploration and exploitation.